-In order to provide a method that gives good measurement reproducibility, the procedure adopted in this part of ISO 28927 uses a test wheel of known unbalance mounded on a machine and run under no-load conditions.
-The unbalance for the different types of test wheel are ensen to give vibration values that are as far as possible in accordance with ISO 20643.
+This part of ISO 28927 uses a real working process for the test.
+In order to provide a method that gives good measurement reproducibility, the procedure - chosen to give vibration values as far as possible in accordance with ISO 20643 - is described in detail and it is essential that it be followed exactly.
 The procedures of ISO 5349 are required whenever exposure at the workplace is to be assessed.